Beyond the Carnot limit: work extraction via an entropy battery: Results

 The energy efficiency of the battery is

-and the results are shown in Fig.\ref{fig:Energy efficiency} for varying initial battery temperatures.
-Fig.\ref{fig:Energy efficiency} shows that once $d_s\ge2$, the energy efficiency surpasses the Carnot limit.
+with the results shown in Fig.\ref{fig:Energy efficiency} for varying initial battery temperatures.
+Our results show that once $d_s\ge2$, the energy efficiency surpasses the Carnot limit.
 At 5 spin states, all initial temperatures considered reach close to $100\%$ energy efficiency.
-This occurs despite all waste baths being initially thermal states, without induced quantum coherence.
-Further, as the entropy transfer occurs adiabatically, the thermalization process must be endoreversible.
-The energy efficiency with 0 spin states follows $1-\sqrt{\tau_1/\tau_2}$, meaning our model represents the expected efficiency one would obtain when running a heat engine at maximum power \cite{NOVIKOV1958125, 10.1119/1.10023, 10.1119/1.2397094}.
-See Appendix \ref{sec: Endoreversible efficiency proof}.
+This occurs despite the probability distributions in each degree of freedom being initially states of maximum entropy (generalized Gibbs distribution), without induced quantum coherence.
+Further, as the entropy transfer occurs adiabatically, the heat engines are all endoreversible.
+The energy efficiency with 0 spin states follows $1-\sqrt{\tau_C/\tau_H}$, making our model consistent with the expected efficiency one would obtain when running the entropy battery at maximum power \cite{NOVIKOV1958125, 10.1119/1.10023, 10.1119/1.2397094}.
+See Appendix \ref{sec: Endoreversible efficiency proof} for further details.

-\subsection{Discussion}
+\section{Discussion}

-The Carnot limit sets the maximum efficiency achievable by a heat engine operating between two thermal reservoirs of different temperatures.
-As mentioned in the introduction, a common strategy in quantum heat engines to surpass this limit is to induce quantum coherence within the thermal bath, either via squeezed thermal states \cite{PhysRevX.7.031044, PhysRevE.86.051105, PhysRevE.93.052120} or other induced coherences \cite{correa2014quantum, scully2003extracting, dillenschneider2009energetics}.
+The Carnot limit sets the maximum efficiency achievable by a heat engine operating between two thermal energy reservoirs of different temperatures.
+As mentioned in \S \ref{sec: The application of quantum information}, a common strategy in quantum heat engines to surpass this limit is to induce quantum coherence within the thermal bath, either via squeezed thermal states \cite{PhysRevX.7.031044, PhysRevE.86.051105, PhysRevE.93.052120} or other induced coherences \cite{correa2014quantum, scully2003extracting, dillenschneider2009energetics}.
 All of these devices operate below the generalized Carnot limit \cite{Abah_2014}, therefore there is no real quantum advantage.
 In contrast, the entropy battery achieves super-Carnot efficiencies in large ensembles using only maximum entropy states, characterised by their unitless temperatures, demonstrating that this limit can be surpassed only when an energetically hot source is coupled to an ensemble with multiple conserved quantities via multiple unitary heat engines.

 It must be re-iterated that this increase in energy efficiency comes at the cost of spin labor, with the generalized work of the battery being